azhou35/AWSMachineLearning/README.md

 ## Usage

+After you have all the accounts set up, you can open the Jupyter notebooks that contain the curriculum.
+1. Log into AWS account.
-After you have all the prereqs, you can open ... (some intro sentence) To run these notebooks, go to the Amazon SageMaker Console.
-Then, under Notebook on the left, click Git repositories.
-From there, click to add a GitHub/Other Git-based repo.
-Input a unique SageMaker repository name and paste this GitHub Repostiory's URL.
+2. Go to the Amazon SageMaker Console.
+3. Find Notebook on the left navigation bar.
+Click Git repositories.
+4. Click to add a GitHub/Other Git-based repo.
+5. Input a unique SageMaker repository name and paste this GitHub Repostiory's URL.

 <img width="897" alt="Amazon SageMaker Console GitHub Repositories" src="https://user-images.githubusercontent.com/36568498/126387067-5a4e3ad2-8b19-4097-9e54-f44128ef4c47.png">